 THE LADY OF THE LAKE, A NOVEL BY A. SAPKOWSKI, WITCHER BOOK #7 (REVIEW AND RECOMMENDATION)

-In fact, The Lady of the Lake is basically the final book of the Witcher series.
+So, The Lady of the Lake is basically still the final book of the Witcher series, just not the last published novels in the saga.
 After all, this novel is the one that really wraps up the saga and ends the story.
 Having read this fifth novel, I do have a sense of closure.
 I might even wait a bit, you know, before I read and review Season of Storms.
 I have had such a lovely time reading and reviewing the Witcher saga.
 I started back in Summer and I managed to complete it before the end of Autumn.
 Immersing myself into the Witcher saga, meant less published posts, because these reviews take forever to write, but that's alright.
 I'm a fast reader, but book reviews take time!

 “Love mocks good sense.
 That's its charm and beauty.”